tthorntone/AdNauseam-Wiki/Filter syntax extensions.md

 µBlock supports most of [Adblock Plus filter syntax](https://adblockplus.org/en/filter-cheatsheet).
-However µBlock does not support some very specific case, and added its own extensions to ABP filter syntax.
+However µBlock does not support some very specific case, and also added its own extensions to ABP filter syntax.

 #### Not supported